Sea Cloud II: Propulsion

 Three main generators developing a total of 1653 kW generate the on-board voltage of 380/220 V AC, 50 Hz.
 There is also a 187 kW emergency generator.

 Service history

-Cruise regions

-The Sea Cloud II sails mainly in the Mediterranean in summer and in the Caribbean in winter.
-Her Atlantic crossings between these two regions are also marketed as cruises.
+Sea Cloud II sails mainly in the Mediterranean Sea in the Northern Hemisphere's summer months and in the Caribbean Sea in winter months.
+Her Atlantic crossing between these two regions is marketed as a cruise in November.
+Comfort, service and cuisine are at the highest level on Sea Cloud II.

-Rating

-Comfort, service and cuisine are at the highest level on the Sea Cloud II.
 In 2004, the Berlitz Complete Guide to Cruising & Cruise Ships therefore gave her a five star rating.